SkylineCommunications/dataminer-docs/develop/TOOLS/TOOQASNMPSimulator/Realistic_dynamic_simulations.md

 - \<keyspace> is the keyspace where the table is created.

-- \<tablename> is name of the table that will be created.
+- \<tablename> is the name of the table that will be created.

 Example: